 What is the course about?

-The course is an interdisciplinary investigation of how a selection of biblical women’s stories from the book of Genesis have been interpreted in the visual arts.
+The course is an interdisciplinary investigation of how a selection of biblical women’s stories from the books of Joshua and Judges have been interpreted in the visual arts.

 This is a live online course.
 You will need:

 - Internet connection.
 The classes work best with Chrome.

 - A computer with microphone and camera is best (e.g. a PC/laptop/iMac/MacBook), or a tablet/iPad/smart phone/iPhone if you don't have a computer.

 We will contact you with joining instructions before your course starts.

 The following biblical women’s stories from the books of Joshua and Judges and their depiction in the visual arts will be examined: 1) Samson’s women 2) Ruth and Naomi 3) Hannah and Peninnah 4) The woman of Endor.

 What will I achieve?